RosieSews/masksnow/src/pages/faq/index.md

 ## How many volunteers do you have?

-As of today we have over 1,000 volunteers spread amongst every state plus DC and Puerto Rico.
+As of today we have over 2,200 volunteers spread amongst every state plus DC and Puerto Rico.

 ## How many organizers are there in The Masks Now Coalition?

-We have 19 national organizers and 17 state leads, but we’re always looking for more state and regional organizers, in addition to people who can sew a pretty awesome mask.
+We have 19 national organizers and 49 leads in 35 states, but we’re always looking for more state and regional organizers, in addition to people who can sew a pretty awesome mask.

 ## Are these masks made for children?